Yuanzhe2333/SwarmSearch/README.md

 ### User Interface

 - Designed with Vue.js for a clean, intuitive user experience.
-- Features advanced search capabilities, auto-complete suggestions, filters, and pagination.
+- Features search capabilities for semantic and N-gram search.

 ## Evaluation and Testing

+### BFS to DFS crawl ratio
+- Testing which ratio creates the highest number of crawled URLs with 'gatech.edu' as the root domain.
+- Tests 1:1, 1:3, 1:5, 3:1, 5:1, 1:0, 0:1

 ### Relevance and Precision

 - Precision testing against Google’s search results for Georgia Tech-specific queries.